The 15 Best Pizzas In Brisbane

 Did you know that you can cook a great pizza in a modern Air Fryer.
 Well, you can do that and lots more.
 For more information and prices, see here.

 Of course, you can go old-school and grab yourself a slice of Margherita.
-However, if you are feeling more experimental, there’s an entire vegan menu that serves the finest vegan pizza in the whole of Brisbane.
+However, if you are feeling more experimental, there’s an entire vegan menu that serves the finest vegan Pizza in the whole of Brisbane.

 You can also choose a gluten-free base for only $6 extra.